felgueres/birdseyeview/README.md

-This project is a collection of tools to experiment with AI video understanding.
+This project builds tools for AI video understanding.

 Examples: